 Historical remark.
-Neither Fermat, nor Euler used group theoretic considerations explicitly to prove their theorems.
-It was only in early 19th century that group theory came into being in the works of E. Galois.
+Neither Fermat nor Euler used group theoretic considerations explicitly to prove their theorems.
+It was only in the early nineteenth century that group theory came into being in the work of E. Galois.
 However, both Fermat and Euler implicitly did use such notions as, for example, coset decomposition of residue classes.
 These investigations became one of the sources from which group theory was born.
-The explicit application of group theory notions and theorems makes the arithmetical facts more clear and allows to devise far-going generalizations.
+The explicit application of group theory notions and theorems makes the arithmetical facts clearer and let us devise far-reaching generalizations.

-In the end of this chapter, we propose several problems in elementary number theory that can be solved using residues and the theorem of Euler.
+To conclude this chapter, we propose two problems in elementary number theory that can be solved using residues and Euler's theorem.